selabs-ur1/VV-ISTIC-TP4/exercises/sorting.md

 ## Answers

-**WARNING $\LaTeX$ rendering of GitHub seems kinda bad, it may be preferable to read this doc on your personal machine (preferably using VS Code or IntelliJ)**
+**WARNING $\LaTeX$ rendering of GitHub seems kinda bad, it may be preferable to read this doc using a proper IDE (preferably using VS Code or IntelliJ)**

 In order to test the previous methods, we formalize the sorting problem and what properties a sorting function should follow.